andrewhao/andrewhao.github.io/_posts/2018-03-21-tensorflow-for-tears-part-1.markdown

 - Audio Processing
 ---

+<h2 class="intro">How do you deal with the travails of colic and new parenthood?
+You plunge yourself into an ML project, of course.
+Here, we discuss a naive solution to detecting baby cries via an onboard microphone on a Raspberry Pi.</h2>

 ### An introduction to every parent's trial and travails

 When our son was born early last year, I admit I wasn't ready for it.
 Fatherhood was not the kind of thing I was ready for (and who really can ever be ready for parenthood, anyways?).